 Before the switch, this is Semi-Annual Channel:

 Then after the switch, the keys update to the Current Channel (Formerly Monthly)

 After you flip the channel, the next software update, the machine will see it is on the new channel and pull down the patch.

 Once the patch is downloaded, you’ll get the notification:

 If you enable them in software center, you’ll also see it there:

 Confirming from the Console.
 Software Library Node -> Office 365 Client Management.
-A nice Dashboard to monitor and assist with management of Office 365.
-You can see the different versions of Office installed, along with the difference channels.
+A nice Dashboard to monitor and assist with the management of Office 365.
+You can see the different versions of Office installed, along with the different channels.

 Just a quick plug, the Right Click tools make monitoring status easy too.
 If you’re trying to do this all remotely to assist a user, you can trigger it via Remote Software Center, then trigger the software update scans, then help poke the updates:

 This is nice because I can see the updates have been made available to these machines and even installed.
 One of the machines is now pending a reboot before the machine changes from SAC to Targeted

 Sorry, since the channel change is so new, many of the tools haven’t yet been updated (ConfigMgr / Office Deployment Toolkit) to reflect the change, so I can’t get image captures at this point.